How to Reject a Business Proposal Politely (Without Burning Bridges)

 Dear [Sender’s Name],

-Please know that this decision was not taken lightly, and we hold your efforts in high regard.
-We wish you all the best in your endeavors and hope our paths may cross again in the future.
+This was not an easy decision, and we thank you for your efforts in creating and sending the proposal.
+We wish you luck in your endeavours and hope our paths might cross again in the future, should the right opportunity come along.

 Warm regards,